 Infrastructure Cost Sharing

 Development projects that have a significant regional economic impact often require the developer to build new or up-size existing public infrastructure to accommodate the development.
 Public infrastructure includes roadways, sanitary sewer, storm sewer, water, structured parking and streetscape enhancement.
-As part of an overall economic development agreement, the City may enter into a funding partnership with the private developer to pay for a portion of the costs of infrastructure.
+As part of an overall economic development agreement, the City may enter into a funding partnership with the developer to pay for a portion of the costs of infrastructure.